Cats get a bad rep.

 Domestic dogs are rarely portrayed as evil unless the setting specifically only features dogs and antagonists are needed.
 A negative portrayal of dogs is usually light, treating them as simply dumb and servile (and fiercely territorial); the occasional evil tear-'em-to-pieces junkyard dog or Hellhound is an exception.
 When they are genuinely annoying, this characteristic is given to stereotypical small yappy breeds that reflect their owners.
 In real life, it says more about a dog's training.

 Much of this no doubt descends from Medieval European folklore associating cats with witches and other forces of evil.
 (At the same pyres witches were burned, cats were burned too.)
 At the same time, there is a grain of truth to this.
 "A deadly game of cat and mouse" is often a very real situation; cats not taught to hunt properly by their mothers often appear to clumsily toy with their prey before killing it, and even veteran mousers will play with their quarry before killing and consuming them, in order to avoid being bitten, since the saying is correct that "even a cornered mouse will snap at a cat" (but only when the mouse is aware of the cat; meanwhile, a cat that ambushes a mouse by surprise will kill it instantly, which is why cats are experts at hunting by stealth and secrecy).
-Cats are also among the few predators known to hunt and kill for fun, even when they're not going to eat the prey (though given that among the other animals known to do this are humans, we don't really have much room to give ourselves grief).
+Cats are also among the few predators known to hunt and kill for fun, even when they're not going to eat the prey (though given that among the other animals known to do this are humans, we don't really have much room to give cats grief about it).

 It should also be noted that the overwhelming predominance of this trope in Western Animation is largely due to one simple fact that proves how astonishing the man's influence really was: Walt Disney was a dog person.